Arthur Baldwinson: Biography

 Baldwinson was born in Kalgoorlie, West Australia in 1908.
-He trained in architecture (1925–1929) under George R. King, the head of the architecture programme at the Gordon Institute of Technology, Geelong, Victoria.
-Baldwinson's work, especially in the areas of drawing and rendering, was exemplary and this led King to ask him to stay on as "Architectural Instructor".
+He trained in architecture (1925–1929) under George R. King, the head of the architecture program at the Gordon Institute of Technology, Geelong, Victoria.
+Baldwinson's work, especially in the areas of drawing and rendering, was exemplary and this led King to ask him to stay on as 'Architectural Instructor'.
 Baldwinson held a teaching position from 1930 until 1932 when he left for London.

 In London, Baldwinson was first employed in the office of Raymond McGrath, an architecture graduate from the University of Sydney.
-Whilst there, Baldwinson worked alongside such major talents like Serge Chermayeff and Wells Coates.
+While there, Baldwinson worked alongside such major talents like Serge Chermayeff and Wells Coates.
 McGrath's practise at the time included designing the interiors for the BBC's studios at Portland Place, London.
 In mid-1934, Baldwinson worked for the firm Adams Thompson and Fry during the period when principal partner and co-founder of MARS (Modern Architectural Research Society), Maxwell Fry, in collaboration with social reformer Elizabeth Denby, was designing Kensal House, the progressive, modernist housing scheme for the Gas Light and Coke Company.